JoseBritto/Mooosic/README.md

 # Mooosic
 A discord music bot.
 > [!WARNING]
-> No longer maintained due to frequent breakages from youtube side.
+> No longer maintained due to frequent breakages from youtube's side.

 # Building
 This project requires .Net 7 SDK to be built from source.